WebDevStudios/algolia-snippet-library/general-settings/multiple-environments-prefix.md

-This snippet can be used to define the index name prefix based on current environment variable.
+This snippet can be used to define the index name prefix based on current environment variables.

+The prefix values can be whatever you want to differentiate between the environments.

+## General WordPress

 This should be saved in a custom plugin or your active theme's `functions.php` file.

-The prefix values can be whatever you want to differentiate between the environments.

 ```php
 switch ( wp_get_environment_type() ) {